Simsso/NIPS-2018-Adversarial-Vision-Challenge/experiments/mnist/README.md

-# Linear Combination Experiments
+# MNIST CNN Tinkering

-This module package contains functionality for three different things:
+This module package contains functionality for the following things:
  * training a CNN on MNIST and storing the weights (+ logging to TensorBoard)
  * loading the weights and analyzing the classification of linear combinations between two input samples
  * loading the weights and computing an adversarial example using a FGSM-like attack
+ * generating adversarial attacks using FGSM
+ * computing the layerwise perturbation cause by attacks

 Start a Docker container, which mounts volumes to persist the model, outputs, and TensorBoard logging.
 Update the volume directory in `start.sh` (Docker requires an absolute path, here) to match this folder's location.
 (Previously: `/Users/timodenk/Development/nips-2018/linear-combination`)